Best Types of Rental Income Property to Buy

-The type you buy has big implications for profitability.
+The type of rental you buy has big implications for profitability.
 Let’s take a look at the benefits and pitfalls of each:

 Because demand for apartments is so strong, you can still get a good rent price on an apartment in a B grade building.